 Organizing Option #1- On Your Computer

 I have a macbook laptop and have used iPhoto for several years.
+Whatever type of computer you have comes with a default picture application of some sort.

 - Easy to organize albums and folders (has an old school drop-down look which I really like)